 As with many of our wholesale protein powders, the wholesale price is substantially lower than the average retail price.
 In this case, it’s almost ten dollars less!

 Owyn Protein Powder

 If you’re looking for unbeatable taste, premium nutrition, and the cleanest ingredients, then you can’t go wrong with Owyn.
 This is a 100% plant-based protein powder, made from a winning combo of pumpkin seed, pea, and chia protein.

 Jam-packed with a nutrient profile that includes all 9 essential amino acids, this is the perfect product for anyone looking to build muscle, lose weight, or just stay healthy without using animal products.

 GreenDropShip carries two flavors: Dark Chocolate (decadent and rich) or Smooth Vanilla (velvety and sweet).
 We also offer ready-to-drink Owyn products like 12 oz bottles of Cold Brew Coffee or Strawberry Banana Shake.

-Our wholesale price is almost ten bucks cheaper than the average retail price!
+Our wholesale price is about ten bucks cheaper than the average retail price!

 Imlakesh Organics Sacha Inchi Protein Powder

 Imlakesh Organics is a California-based company that specializes in ethically and sustainably sourced superfoods for a “supercharged lifestyle”.
 Although they may not be as well known quite yet, they already have a devoted fanbase of health and fitness enthusiasts!